ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-8. Write the expression of confidence interval when variable of interest is categorical?
+Q. Write the expression of confidence interval when variable of interest is categorical?

 <details><summary><b>Answer</b></summary>